JorgeMartinezPizarro/smb/README.md

 An email is received from a user.

-The message is vectorized and semantically compared against stored interactions.

 Relevant context is embedded into a dynamic prompt.

 A local LLM generates a natural language reply.

-The reply is sent back via SMTP, and the interaction is stored for future context.
+The reply is sent back via SMTP.

+The interaction is stored for future context.

 ## 📦 File Structure